Jeremy-Marchand/twitteranalytics/README.md

 - Document here the project: Twitter Analytics on F1
 - Description: F1 drivers and Teams analytics (top trends...)
 - Data Source:Twitter
-- Type of analysis:
+- Type of analysis:Data analysis and later NLP

-Please document the project the better you can.

 # To be done :